codepath/android_guides/Creating-and-Using-Fragments.md

 		adapter = new ThingsAdapter(getActivity(), things);
 	}

+	// The onCreateView method is called when Fragment should create its View object hierarchy.
+	// Use onCreateView to get a handle to views as soon as they are freshly inflated
+	@Override
+	public View onCreateView(LayoutInflater inf, ViewGroup parent, Bundle savedInstanceState) {
+		View v =  inf.inflate(R.layout.fragment_some, parent, false);
+		ListView lv = (ListView) v.findViewById(R.id.lvSome);
+		lv.setAdapter(adapter);
+		return v;
+	}

-	// Accessing the view hierarchy of the parent activity must be done in the onActivityCreated, not sooner.
+	// Accessing the view hierarchy of the parent activity must be done in the onActivityCreated
 	// At this point, it is safe to search for View objects by their ID, for example.
 	@Override
 	public void onActivityCreated(Bundle savedInstanceState) {
 		super.onActivityCreated(savedInstanceState);
-	}

-	public void addAll(ArrayList<Thing> things) {
-		adapter.addAll(things);
-	}

-	// The onAttach method is called when the Fragment instance is associated with an Activity instance.
-	// This does not mean the Activity is fully initialized.
-	@Override
-	public void onAttach(Activity activity) {
-		super.onAttach(activity);
-		this.listener = (FragmentActivity) activity;
 	}
 }
 ```